RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

 The summary statistics showed that ride lengths varied significantly, with some extreme outliers., which were expected due to quality control checks and erroneous data entries.

 2. Grouped Analysis: Member vs Casual Riders
-We further analyzed the ride length by user type—members versus casual riders.
+We further analyzed the ride length by user type — members versus casual riders.
 By aggregating the ride_length based on the member_casual column, we could comparec the mean, median, and extremes for each group.
 This helped identify differences in ride behavior between regular members and casual users.

 - Mean ride_length: casual 5372.7839
                       member 795.2523